WhyTrashEarth/GlyphGuardian/README.md

 Let's Improve Our Earth Together and protect many users everywhere!
 If you want to help in anyway please contact me, I plan to make a website soon and I will credit everyone that assists on this necessary endeavor!

+---

+## Special Thanks

+- **Porkbun Team** — For providing valuable feedback and suggestions during the early design of Glyph Guardian.
+Your support is greatly appreciated!